borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 Other changes
 ~~~~~~~~~~~~~

+- using platformdirs python package to determine locations for configs and caches
 - show files / archives with local timezone offsets, store archive timestamps with tz offset
 - make user/group/uid/gid optional in archived files
 - do not store .borg_part files in final archive, simplify statistics (no parts stats any more)